ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 The usage of voice assistants is becoming more mainstream as prices are dropping and they are becoming less of a gimmick and more of a tool to use during your everyday life.

 And while there are lots of developer tools available to integrate your app with these particular voice assistants, this might not be your best course of action.
-You're limited to the technical requirements of these assistants, they might be overkill for your usecase or they might not fit for your enterprise usage.
+You're limited to the technical requirements of these assistants, they might be overkill for your use case or they might not fit for your enterprise usage.

 [WebRTC](https://webrtc.org/){:target="_blank" rel="noopener noreferrer"} is an open web standard and is available as a regular JavaScript API in all major browsers.
 It allows for real-time communication (RTC) in the form of audio and video communication via direct peer-to-peer communication.